GULibrarySandbox/intro-text-mining-analysis-2022/content/8-visualising_data.md

 ----

 ## Create a publication quality image of your visualisation

+Once you have visualised your text analysis results, they will need to be formatted for publication submission.

 Explore the simplest tools and methods to convert visualisations into publication quality images in these [lessons](https://griffithunilibrary.github.io/data-vis-basics/content/4-convert.html).